-Let’s talk about how to save money/time on this recipe:
+Let’s talk about how to save money/time on Asparagus Risotto:

 - Use a coupon matching site!
-One of my favorites in my area is Pocket Your Dollars, but every store has a group of enthusiastic Coupon Matchers.
+Every store has a group of enthusiastic Coupon Matchers.
 Do not discount the savings!
-I check their site every week, even if I don’t “need” to go to the store and often find bargains I can’t pass up.

-- Follow my 12 Strategies – You’ll see them on the upper drop down menu of every page and how I apply them, below.
+- Follow my 12 Strategies – You’ll see them on the upper drop-down menu of every page and how I apply them, below.

 - Don’t get discouraged if your prices don’t match mine!
 Keep shopping at the best prices and your fridge/freezer and pantry will be stocked with sales priced ingredients.

-- Read below for additional tips as well as throughout the recipe, for saving time and managing food.
+- Read Strategies Applied for additional tips as well as throughout the recipe, for saving time and managing food.